 Jie Shan received her diploma in Mathematics and Physics from Moscow State University, Russia in 1996 and Ph.D. in Physics from Columbia University in 2001.
 From 2002 - 2014, she was an assistant and associate professor in Physics at Case Western Reserve University; and from 2014 - 2017, an associate and full professor at the Pennsylvania State University.
-She joined school of applied and engineering physics as a full professor in 2018.
+She joined the Cornell University School of Applied and Engineering Physics as a full professor in 2018.

 Selected Awards and Honors